 This week we caught up with co- campaigner Tom Wright, founder of online site Music Free Buses, to find out how our campaign is affecting his online petition.

-Tom said: "We have had signatures from Hayes and Harrow and Ealing, but we need more exposure - 30 or 40 people have to sign it every day and then we can go to Transport for London and get them to do something."
+Tom said: "We have had signatures from Hayes and Harrow and Ealing, but we need more exposure - 30 or 40 people have to sign it every day and then we can go to Transport for London and get them to